-Home-based university (HBU) trips and the new home-based school (HBSc) trip purposes continue to utilize a gravity model formulation.
+The model Uses a destination choice model for most trip purposes, and a gravity model for home-based university (HBU) trips and home-based school (HBSc) trips.
 The HBU trip purpose uses a singly constrained gravity model, resulting in a production allocation model that allocates HBU trip productions in areas close to universities.
 The HBSc gravity model uses a doubly constrained model based on the previous model's home-based other (HBO) model but calibrated specifically to observed HBSc trips.